 7. Are there any alternatives if I do not meet the entry requirements for CPL/IR?

 Applicants must fulfill all entry requirements to be accepted for an approved CPL course.
-However, applicants with equivalent educational qualifications or a foreign professional licence are advised to contact the DCA, Malaysia to determine if they are eligible for enrolment.
+However, applicants with equivalent educational qualifications or a foreign professional licence are advised to contact the CAAM, Malaysia to determine if they are eligible for enrolment.